Add a new application using a form

 - Preferred: If possible, the application will be scheduled on nodes that follow all rules.

 Here you can create the necessary services to expose your application.
-Select the type of service (ClusterIP, NodePort, or LoadBalancer) from the dropdown and click Create service.
-You can then configure each service as required.
+Select the type of service (ClusterIP, NodePort, or LoadBalancer) from the tabs and click Create service.
+You can then configure each service as required, including adding annotations to the services if required.

 When you have finished, click Deploy application.